 The Daily Adjustment formula has two primary components, (i) the change in Proxy Value and (ii) accumulated proxy interest, which are added together and then multiplied by the Index Option Base.
 We designed the Daily Adjustment to estimate the present value of positive or negative Performance Credits on the Term End Date taking into account any applicable Buffer, Floor, Precision Rate, Cap, and/or Participation Rate.
 You should note that even if your selected Index(es) experience positive growth, the Daily Adjustments may be negative because of other market conditions, such as the expected volatility of Index Values and interest rates.
 Therefore, the Daily Adjustment could result in a loss beyond the protection of the Buffer or Floor.
-The Daily Adjustment for 3-year and 6-year Term Index Options may be more negatively impacted by changes in the expected volatility of Index Values than 1-year Term Index Options due to the difference in Term length.
-Also, the risk of a negative Daily Adjustment is greater for 3-year and 6-year Term Index Options than 1-year Term Index Options because the Buffer is exposed to a longer time period.
+The Daily Adjustment for 3-year and 6-year Term Index Options may be more negatively impacted by changes in the expected volatility of Index Values than 1-year Term Index Options than 1-year Term Index Option because the Buffer is exposed to a longer time period.
 The impact of the Cap and Buffer on the Daily Adjustment for a 1-year Term Index Option because we apply the Cap and Buffer for the entire Term length, and the Term length is shorter for a 1-year Term.